oVirt/ovirt-site/source/feature/networkpermissions.html.md

     -   include CONFIGURE_STORAGE_POOL_NETWORK
     -   exclude MANIPULATE_HOST_STATUS

-In order to remove MANIPUTLATE_HOST action group from NetworkAdmin role, there is a need to create new predefined role named **HostOperator**. **HostOperator** will be associated with MANIPUTLATE_HOST action group.
-This role will be assigned to any user have the NetworkAdmin role.
+In order to remove MANIPUTLATE_HOST action group from NetworkAdmin role, there is a need to create new predefined role named **HostOperator**.
+\* **HostOperator** will be associated with MANIPUTLATE_HOST action group.

+*   **HostOperator** will be assigned to any user have the NetworkAdmin role.

 #### UI Changes